tsyjonlau/foodie-map-backend/README.md

 # foodie-map-backend
-A map where you can save your favorite restaurants as bookmarks - Backend
+A map where you can save your favorite restaurants as bookmarks - Back-end